Student Financial Aid Information

-Direct PLUS Loan funds are disbursed in two equal installments, normally once every 19 weeks or 350 hours.
+Direct PLUS Loan funds are disbursed in two equal installments, normally once every 22 weeks and 393 hours.
 These funds will be received by the school electronically.
 The student must be enrolled at least half-time when the loan is disbursed to be eligible to receive the funds.
 Your Direct PLUS Loan funds will be credited to the student’s account and will reduce the amount owed to the school.

 Steps to Applying for a Direct PLUS Loan

 - First-Time Parent Borrowers Only